KenT2/pipresents/README.md

 *	Allow media shows to be interrupted by the visitor and a menu of videos to be presented.

 *	Showing 'Powerpoint' like presentations where progress is controlled by buttons or keyboard.
 The presentation may include images, text, audio tracks and videos.

+*   A dynamic show capability (Liveshow) in which tracks to be played can be included and deleted while the show is running.

 I have immediate plans to develop an audio player based on pulseaudio which should replace omxplayer for audio tracks and allow use of the 3.5mm jack without popping.
 Also the ability to asynchronously trigger a number of tracks from GPIO pins.
 Other ideas are animation of exhibits using GPIO outputs, synthetic speech, and display of animations using OpenGLES.